Developer-BT/DietXML/Rust/readme.md

 ### **Minimal boilerplate.
 Maximum clarity.
 Effortless XML.**

-**`diet-xml` makes XML generation ridiculously simple.**
+**`diet-xml` XML generation rmade simple.**
-Define your XML structure once using a clean, human-readable template — then just fill in the data.

-- ✅ No verbose builders
+Define a human readable structure, then populate with procedural code.
-- ✅ No tangled nesting
+- nesting and grouping handled by the library
-- ✅ No confusing syntax

-With `diet-xml`, you get high-level control and low-friction development — perfect for building complex XML documents with procedural clarity and minimal overhead.

-> Skip the boilerplate.
-Focus on your data.
+- eveything done with a handful of methods

+`diet-xml` allows for rapid development and high flexibility.
+Reduces boiler plate and nesting and allows for maintainable code.

 ---

-🔧 **Use Case**: Ideal for generating structured XML from dynamic sources like CSVs, APIs, or database rows — especially when structure is known ahead of time.
+🔧 **Use Case**: Ideal for generating deeply hierarchical and grouped XML from  sources like CSVs, APIs and database rows.

 📦 **Install** (in `Cargo.toml`):